mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 carved by Scanian craftsmen.

 **Places to visit - The Bay of Paryala**.
-A year round wine festival where everyone must be masked and any non- criminal behaviour is acceptable.
+A year round wine festival where everyone must be masked and any non-criminal behaviour is acceptable.
 For those without sexual codes a visit the Barge of pleasure is a must.

 **The Batalu Sagasso** is a gigantic forest of Halacuo